Paul Coulthard: Career

 Coulthard is Professor of Oral and Maxillofacial Surgery.
 He was appointed Dean of the School of Dentistry at the University of Manchester in 2013.
 In 2018 he was appointed Vice-Dean of the Faculty of Biology, Medicine and Health at the University of Manchester and Head of the School of Medical Sciences.
 This School consisted of the Research Institutes of 'Cancer Sciences', 'Cardiovascular Sciences', 'Developmental Biology & Medicine', 'Diabetes, Endocrinology & Gastroenterology', and the 'Manchester Medical School' and 'Manchester Dental School'.
 He was Consultant in Oral Surgery at the Manchester University Hospitals NHS Foundation Trust since 2001.

 In 2019 Coulthard moved to Barts & The London School Faculty of Medicine and Dentistry, Queen Mary University of London, as Dean & Director of the Institute of Dentistry, and Professor of Oral & Maxillofacial Surgery.
 He was also appointed Honorary Consultant in Oral Surgery at Barts Health NHS Trust, one of the largest NHS Trusts in England.

 Coulthard has chaired several committees for NHS England that has published reports changing the delivery of clinical care in England.
-Coulthard is Honorary Consultant Advisor to the Office of the Chief Dental Officer, NHS England and NHS Improvement (2020 to 2023/2024).
+Coulthard is Honorary Consultant Advisor to the Office of the Chief Dental Officer, NHS England and NHS Improvement (2020 to 2026).

 Coulthard was President of British Association of Oral Surgeons.
 2019-2021 and Immediate Past President 2021-2023.

+Coulthard is co-owner with his daughter, Francesca Pearcey Coulthard, of Coulthard Sullivan Dental Practice in Wilmslow, Cheshire.